NestJS Crash Course for Forma3D Connect¶

 Real Example with Full Business Logic¶

-From apps/api/src/orders/orders.service.ts:
+From apps/order-service/src/orders/orders.service.ts:

 @Injectable()